riot/riot.github.io/api.md

 #### Named Slots

-The `<slot>` tag provides also a mechanism to inject html in specific sections of a component template.
+The `<slot>` tag provides also a mechanism to inject HTML in specific sections of a component template.

-For example using the following riot tag `my-other-post`
+For example, using the following Riot tag `my-other-post`:

 ``` html
 <my-other-post>